sensu/sensu-docs/content/sensu-go/5.11/installation/auth.md

 | default_upn_domain |     |
 -------------|------
 description  | Enables UPN authentication when set.
-The default UPN suffix that will be appended to the username when a domain is not specified during login (for example: `user` becomes `user@defaultdomain.xyz`). required     | false type         | String example      | {{< highlight shell >}}
+The default UPN suffix that will be appended to the username when a domain is not specified during login (for example: `user` becomes `user@defaultdomain.xyz`). _WARNING: When using UPN authentication, any changes in group membership on the LDAP server will not be reflected for authenticated users so they should be asked to re-authenticate in such case._ required     | false type         | String example      | {{< highlight shell >}}